 2. Second fall meeting: early October

-Students will present to their small groups a thesis proposal revised as a result of discussions at the first meeting.
+Students will present to their small groups a thesis proposal revised as a result of discussions with their advisors and other faculty members.
 (The revised proposal should include an expanded bibliography.)
-At this point each student should be able to clearly articulate their project's lines of inquiry and analyalytical framework, and have sufficient primary and secondary sources to enable them to successfully complete the first stages of the project.
+At this point each student should be able to clearly articulate their project's lines of inquiry and analytical framework, and have sufficient primary and secondary sources to enable them to successfully complete the first stages of the project.

 3. Third fall meeting: early November